RYAN MCDERMOTT

 Susanna Britton

-Susanna Britton is senior program assistant at Beatrice Institute and a junior at Carnegie Mellon University majoring in Electrical and Computer Engineering.
+Susanna Britton is senior program assistant at Beatrice Institute and a senior at Carnegie Mellon University majoring in Electrical and Computer Engineering.

 Helayna Baer